asimmhd/GitTest/README.md

 ## Scope
 To develop WebApp application for a retail customer hosting his content for consumer products and design a landscape which is flexible to withhold the load on the Infrastructure during peak hours of the business.
 Also involves implementing the objectives mentioned above to sustain the current market trends

-## System Analysis
+## Systemanalysis

-## Existing System
+## Existingsystem
 .
 Involves only simple web hosting portal without payment gateway and comparative analysis engine.
 .
 It displays only contact information about client and business is teken place manually
-## Proposed system
+## Proposedsystem
 .
-To build webApp development involving comparative analysisi.ie (where the price of products are compared with e-commerce site)by using AWS technology
+To build webApp development involving comparative analysis. ie (where the price of products are compared with e-commerce site)by using AWS technology
 .
 To display the results of comparing as per requirements.

 ### Intended audience